matter-labs/zksync/docs/priority-queue.md

 ### **Franklin** contract responsibility

 Every upcoming block will be scanned for existing priority transactions.
-Then priority transactions count will be sent to **Priority Queue** function `executeRequests(count)` and if corresponding `expirationBlocks` mapping values will be deleted.
+Then priority transactions count will be sent to **Priority Queue** function `removeRequests(count)` and if corresponding `expirationBlocks` mapping values will be deleted.

 ### **Exodus Mode**